JosuaKugler/uni/master_thesis/questions.md

 Idea: That the space of these objects is contractible implies that they are homotopic.
 I think any map to that space will be nullhomotopic then, and in particular any two objects (as the image of maps to that space) will be homotopic.

+### What is a conformal class of riemannian metric
+I allow the metric to be multiplied with a positive-valued function.

 ### What is a bundle metric?